Chad Allan: After the Guess Who

 Allan initially went back to college for a brief period of time, but continued performing.
-In 1967 he was chosen to host CBC-TV's weekly music program Let's Go.
+In 1967, he was chosen to host CBC Television's weekly music program Let's Go.
 Coincidentally, the house band chosen for the show was The Guess Who.
 The show lasted two seasons before being cancelled.
 Allan, still under contract to Quality Records (signed in 1963), released a number of singles.
 The first solo attempt by Allan after leaving The Guess Who was first issued as Looking Through Crystal Glass.
-In the summer of 1968, Producer Bob McMillan began recording tracks with Allan, Karen Marklinger & Corrine Cyca for CBC TV's lineup of music shows.
+In the summer of 1968, producer Bob McMillan began recording tracks with Allan, Karen Marklinger & Corrine Cyca for CBC Television's lineup of music shows.
 The trio sounded great together and he approached the Birchmount label to repackage the album under the group name The Metro-Gnomes.
 The album was reissued in late 1969.

 In 1971, Allan reconnected with former Guess Who bandmate Randy Bachman to form Brave Belt.
 The band released two country-rock albums for Reprise Records.
-Shortly after the recordings, Allan left the band.
-In 1973 he released his second solo album, Sequel, on GRT Records of Canada.
-Allan was also chosen to play the lead character in a musical adaptation of the ancient poem Beowulf, which was released on album in 1974.
+While Allen sang lead for most of the tracks on the first, self-titled Brave Belt album, the arrival of bassist/vocalist Fred Turner for Brave Belt II (1972) reduced Allan's involvement.
+He sang lead on only two of the album's 11 tracks.
+Shortly after the release of Brave Belt II, Allan left the band.
+In 1973, he released his second solo album, Sequel, on GRT Records of Canada.
+Allan was also chosen to play the lead character in a musical adaptation of the Old English poem Beowulf, which was released on album in 1974.
 Allan co-composed the theme song for the 1976 children programming called Let's Go unrelated TV series of the same title.
-In 1977, Allan moved to Vancouver, British Columbia where he still resides.
-In 1978, he released a compilation album on a Greek label (Seagull (3) called Shakin' All Over made in Greece.
+In 1977, Allan moved to Vancouver, British Columbia.
+In 1978, he released a compilation album called Shakin' All Over - it was distributed by a Greek label named Seagull and made in that country.

-Allan has since pursued many musical endeavours including gospel music, hosting a children's TV show in Winnipeg, and forming his own record label, Seabreeze Records, from which he released several singles and an album that didn't fare well.
+Allan pursued many musical endeavours including gospel music, hosting a children's television show in Winnipeg, and forming his own record label, Seabreeze Records, from which he released several singles and an album that didn't fare well.
 For a number of years, starting in 1982, he taught songwriting at Kwantlen University College in Surrey, British Columbia.
-Allan appeared on a CBC special called It's Only Rock & Roll starring Ralph Benmergui, interviewing Neil Young, Burton Cummings and Randy Bachman in a 1987 reunion in Winnipeg.
+Allan appeared on a CBC special called It's Only Rock & Roll starring Ralph Benmergui, interviewing Neil Young, Burton Cummings, and Randy Bachman in a 1987 reunion in Winnipeg.

 In 1992, Allan released a Christian rock album called Zoot Suit Monologue.